Broken Elbow Overview

 Broken Elbow Causes

 You can injure your elbow in a variety of ways, from overuse (athletic injuries) to an acute traumatic event (a fall or direct blow).
-Some common events that result in elbow fractures are these:
+Some common events that result in elbow fractures include:

 - High-energy trauma can occur in an automobile or motorcycle collision.